-

 Does the grant of immunity/leniency extend to immunity from criminal prosecution (if any) for current/former employees and directors?

-Where Type A immunity is granted to an undertaking, its current and former employees and directors that cooperate with the CMA will receive immunity from criminal prosecution.
+As is explained above, where Type A immunity is granted to an undertaking, its current and former employees and directors that cooperate with the CMA will receive immunity from criminal prosecution.
 Where the applicant is an individual, neither the undertaking that employs them nor other individual employees are protected by Type A immunity, but they may be able to obtain Type B immunity or leniency.

 For applicants for Type B immunity, Type B leniency or Type C leniency, the CMA has discretion as to whether to grant criminal immunity from prosecutions for all or some of the employees and directors.